przelewy24/p24-mobile-lib-android/README.md

 activity.startActivityForResult(intent, TRANSACTION_REQUEST_CODE);
 ```

-In order to serve the transaction result, one must modify `Activity.onActivityResult`:
+In order to serve the transaction result, one must override `Activity.onActivityResult`:

 ```java
 @Override